Kouros26/Gigen-Engine-Old/README.md

 ![Logo](Images/gigenEngine.png)

-# GigenEngine (WIP)
+# GigenEngine

 ## Quick presentation
 3 Months-long school assignment by groups of 3.
 The objective is to make an usable engine and make a demo game out of that Engine.
-(Ends on June the 1st);

 ## Installation